 In October 2017, we adopted our 2017 Share Incentive Plan, or the 2017 Plan, which allows us to offer a variety of share-based incentive awards to employees, officers, directors and individual consultants who render services to us.
 The plan permits the grant of three types of awards: options, restricted shares and restricted share units.
-The maximum number of our shares that may be issued pursuant to all awards under the 2017 Plan is 1,000,000,000 ordinary shares after giving effect to the 100-for-1 share split effected by us in October 2017.
-As of March 31, 2023, options to purchase 6,710,045 Class A ordinary shares had been granted (excluding those cancelled, forfeited or expired) under the 2017 Plan and 3,769,345 Class A ordinary shares underlying those options were issued and outstanding.
-As of March 31, 2023, 109,433,625 restricted share units had been granted (excluding those cancelled, forfeited or expired) and 57,312,525 Class A ordinary shares underlying these restricted share units were issued.
+The maximum number of our shares that may be issued pursuant to all awards under the 2017 Plan is 1,000,000,000 ordinary shares after giving effect to the 100-for-1 share split we effected in October 2017.
+As of March 31, 2024, options to purchase a total of 7,518,325 Class A ordinary shares were outstanding under the 2017 Plan, and restricted share units to receive a total of 66,811,350 Class A ordinary shares were outstanding under the 2017 Plan.